No student shall be denied admission to the University System by reason of age, sex, nationality, religious belief, or political affiliation.

 The General Education Program is a set of courses classified under the Arts and Humanities (AH), Social Sciences and Philosophy (SSP), and Mathematics, Science and Technology (MST) domains that give students knowledge and competencies to better prepare them for the basic understanding of various ways of knowing.
 This makes the UP student a well-rounded person ready for lifelong learning skills.

-The liberal education thrust of GE aims to mold the UP student to becoming a holistic person, a more independent, creative, and critical thinker; a morally sound and intellectual individual of high integrity, and well able to adapt to the fast-changing pace of today’s living
+The liberal education thrust of GE aims to mold the UP student to become a holistic person;, a more independent, creative, and critical thinker; a morally sound and intellectual individual of high integrity, and; someone who is well able to adapt to the fast-changing pace of today’s living

 The GE Program was first adopted in 1958 and underwent several revisions thereafter.
 In 2001, the GE Program was revitalized.
-Known as the RGE Program (RGEP), it was premised on freedom of choice and no prerequisites.
+Known as the Revitalized General Education Program (RGEP), it was premised on freedom of choice and no prerequisites.
 It was implemented in the first semester AY 2002-2003.